 Have you recommended/would you recommend this degree to colleagues?

 - I would recommend this degree to anyone who has a true interest in primary care and personal development.

-You should have a degree in a healthcare discipline or equivalent qualification although in exceptional circumstances other qualifications or experience may be considered.
+You should have a 2:1 degree in a healthcare discipline or equivalent qualification although in exceptional circumstances other qualifications or experience may be considered (minimum of three years).
 Applications are welcome from qualified personnel in medicine, dentistry, pharmacy, nursing and allied health professionals as well as managers and those working or with an interest in primary care.

 You are required to provide two references, a full degree transcript, a CV (resume) and a personal statement stating why you wish to study this programme at the University of Glasgow and how you intend to apply the personal skills developed on the programme in your professional life.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.